 In 2018, Touro University Worldwide's MFT program decided to pursue specialty accreditation from the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 COAMFTE is the accrediting body for graduate programs in the field of Marriage and Family Therapy.
 COAMFTE provides guidelines for the standardization of MFT training and education across the nation and has been regarded as the gold standard in the field, in terms of best practices.
 Likewise, COAMFTE aligns well with most state licensing boards in terms of stipulating minimal guidelines for educational requirements needed to become an MFT.
-Touro University Worldwide was officially granted initial accreditation from COAMFTE, which started May 2020 and goes through May 2026.
-This accreditation, ensures that students on the clinical tracks receive training that will prepare them for their career as an MFT.
+Touro University Worldwide was officially granted initial accreditation from COAMFTE, for its MFT Clinical Track (1), which started May 2020 and goes through May 2026.
+This accreditation, ensures that students on this particular clinical track receive training that will prepare them for their career as an MFT.
 It also provides an educational framework that is comprehensive and that is focused on established linkages between a MFT program's mission, goals, and student learning outcomes.